epeld/cl-asteroids/README.md

 # Current TODOs #

 + Add visual effect (= "exhaust") when thrusting
-+ Collision detect the ship as well
-+ Specialize update-object to do different things
 + Figure out units of length

 # Less Important TODOs #